ucsb-teaching-cs/w19/backup_lectures/lect05.md

 ## Goal
 The goal of this lecture is to allow you to have an authentic experience of "a student in the class" working on a programming assignment.
 We will simulate the experience of students and tutors in lab sections and discuss effective ways of helping students when they get stuck on programming assignments.

+We will then do an activity that is inspired by another article by Mark Guzdial on [the critical part of PCK: What students get wrong](https://computinged.wordpress.com/2013/05/13/the-critical-part-of-pck-what-students-get-wrong/) and Phil Sadler research studey on measuring PCK for Science teachers.

 ## Lesson plan

 * Bring your laptop to class